hoytech/quadrable/README.md

 * Since we are authenticating values from the same tree, the top 2 witnesses will be the same, and are therefore redundant.
 We should try to not include the same witness multiple times in a proof.
 * On the third level, the node that was sent as a witness in one proof is a computed node in the other proof, and vice versa.
 Since the verifier is going to be computing this value anyway, there is no need to send any witnesses for this level.

+After taking these observations into account, we see that if we are sending a combined proof for these two leaves, we actually only need to send 4 witnesses:

+![](docs/proof5.svg)

 By the way, consider the degenerate case of creating a proof for *all* the leaves in a tree.
 In this case, no witnesses need to be sent at all, since the verifier will be constructing the entire tree anyways.

-So, after taking these observations into account, we see that if we are sending a combined proof for these two leaves, we actually only need to send 4 witnesses:

-![](docs/proof5.svg)

-### Proof encodings

-There are a variety of ways that proofs for multiple values can be encoded.
-Quadrable has a conceptual separation between a proof and the encoding of a proof, so there can in theory be many ways to encode a proof for multiple values.
-At the C++ level there is a `quadrable::Proof` class, and it contains an abstract definition of the proof.

-In order to serialize this to something that can be transmitted, there is an `encodeProof()` function.
-It takes two arguments: The proof to encode and the encoding type.
-So far we have only implemented the following encoding types:

-* `CompactNoKeys` (0): An encoding with strands and commands that will be described in the following sections.
-It tries to make the smallest proofs possible.
-* `CompactWithKeys` (1): The same as the previous, but the keys (instead of the key hashes) are included in the proof.
-These proofs may be larger (or not) depending on the sizes of your keys.
-They will take slightly more CPU to verify than the no keys version, but at the end you will have a partial-tree that supports enumeration by key.

-Although new Quadrable proof encodings may be implemented in the future, the first byte will always indicate what encoding type is in use, and will correspond to the numbers in parens above.